Chocolate Pudding Pie, topped with homemade whipped cream, chocolate shavings and raspberries, is a decadent dessert that’s perfect for sharing.

-- Allow the mixture to boil for one minute or until it is very thick.
+- Allow the mixture to boil for or until it is very thick, this can take a few minutes, but will happen and when it does, will happen fast.
 (It should coat the back of a spoon easily at this stage.)

 - Remove from heat and stir in butter and vanilla extract until combined.

 - Let cool in the saucepan until it’s no longer steaming.

 Make the Chocolate Pudding Pie